wagtail/wagtail-streamfield-migration-toolkit/docs/USAGE.md

 Note that depending on the type of block we're dealing with, the `block_value` which is passed to `apply` may take different structures.

 For non structural blocks, the value of the block will be passed directly.
+For example, if we're dealing with a `CharBlock`, it will be a string value.

 The value passed to `apply` when the matched block is a StreamBlock would look like this,